RIE® Associate/MA Human Development

 After my first career in business, I had two babies in short order.
 Upon discovering Magda Gerber’s RIE approach to childcare, I was hooked, and didn’t go back to my old career.
 Infant and toddler development became my passion.
 I have been working with RIE® concepts since 2007, first as a parent, and now as a RIE Associate and educator.
 I want to “pass it on” because it was clearly life-changing for me…and I believe this respectful approach has the potential to change the world for the better.

 I have had the pleasure of meeting and supporting hundreds of new families on their new parenting journey.
-In addition, I am a RIE Practicum mentor and sit on the Board of RIE.
+In addition, I am a RIE Practicum mentor and sat on the Board of RIE for 4 years.

 What I love about teaching RIE classes